liquidvapour/flocking/README.md

 2. Open the simulation in your browser at `http://localhost:8080` (or the port specified by your server).

+## Live Demo

+You can view the live demo of the simulation here: [Flocking Simulation on GitHub Pages](https://liquidvapour.github.io/<repository-name>/)

+Replace `<your-github-username>` with your GitHub username and `<repository-name>` with the name of your repository.

 ## File Structure
 - `boid.js`: Defines the behavior and properties of boids.
 - `food.js`: Manages food objects, including their position, visibility, and interaction with boids.